Buldogghi/sysrescue-grub/README.md

 From my experience using Linux, making mistakes happens like for example by running some scripts from the internet and realizing that your system doesn't boot anymore.
 In these cases I like to use the systemrescue ISO from a live USB to chroot into it and hopefully fix the problem, this is where this repo may come in handy!

+# Prerequisites

+To make this work, you need a systemrescue ISO file, you can download one [here](https://www.system-rescue.org/Download/).
+To make it detectable by the script you need to edit the iso='' variable to the absolute path of your file.

 # How to install